Capillary/api-documentation/source/includes/_customer.md

 ### Request Parameter
 Parameter | Description
 --------- | -----------
 source* | Specify the source from which you want to fetch the customer details.
-Values: FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, ALL accountId** | Specify the account id of the specific source if the source has multiple accounts identifierName* | Identifier based on which you want to fetch the customer id. **Values**: "mobile", "email", "externalId", "wechat","martjackId", or "fbId" identifierValue* | Pass the respective identifier value
+Values: FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE, ALL accountId** | Specify the account id of the specific source if the source has multiple accounts identifierName* | Identifier based on which you want to fetch the customer id. **Values**: "mobile", "email", "externalId", "wechat","martjackId", or "fbId" identifierValue* | Pass the respective identifier value